GargSrishti123/House-price-prediction-/README (1).md

 # House Price Prediction

-This model includes a regression problem for predicting the house pricce for the delhi city based on the features like Location,Area,BHK,Furnishing,etc.
+This model includes a regression problem for predicting the house price for the delhi city based on the features like Location,Area,BHK,Furnishing,etc.